QCMM/beep/README.md

 `mamba install -c conda-forge qcportal`

 If you would like to create your own database using the BEEP protocol or if you would like to contribute to the BEEP database you will need to install the QCFractal module.
-It is best to create a new qcfractal conda environmente before installing QCFractal.
+It is best intall QCFractal into a fresh environment.

-`mamba install  -c conda-forge -c psi4 qcfractal psi4`
+`mamba install --name qcfrc -c conda-forge -c psi4 qcfractal psi4`

+Once you installed QCFractal or QCPortal, to install the BEEP libraries run:

+python setup.py install

 For examples of data query and data generation head to the tutorials folder in this repository.